leanprover/logic_and_proof_lean3/combinatorics.rst

 The problem is that each set of three paintings will be counted multiple times.
 In fact, each one will be counted six times: there are :math:`3! = 6` permutations of the set :math:`\{a, b, c\}`, for example.
 So to count the number of outcomes we simply need to divide by 6.
 In other words, the number we want is :math:`\frac{26!}{3! \cdot 23!}`.

 There is nothing special about the numbers :math:`26` and :math:`3`.
-The same formula holds for what we will call *unordered selections of :math:`k` elements from a set of :math:`n` elements*, or *:math:`k`-combinations from an :math:`n`-element set*.
+The same formula holds for what we will call *unordered selections of* :math:`k` *elements from a set of* :math:`n` *elements*, or :math:`k`-*combinations from an* :math:`n`-*element set*.
 Our goal is once again to describe the situation in precise mathematical terms, at which point we will be able to state the formula as a theorem.

 In fact, describing the situation in more mathematical terms is quite easy to do.
 If :math:`S` is a set of :math:`n` elements, an unordered selection of :math:`k` elements from :math:`S` is just a subset of :math:`S` that has cardinality :math:`k`.